RithwikBejadi/RithwikBejadi/README.md

 Heya!
 Welcome to my Profile.
 -
-This is **Rithwik Bejadi** pursuing B.Tech in CSE(AI&ML) from **Newton School of Technology, ADYPU, Pune** A Developer/Coder aspiring to become an entreprenur Open Source Contributor, Built and contributed to many real world projects
+This is **Rithwik Bejadi** pursuing B.Tech in CSE(AI&ML) from **Newton School of Technology, ADYPU, Pune** A Developer/Coder aspiring to become an entrepreneur Open Source Contributor, Built and contributed to many real world projects

 ---